sdmoran/sigmapi-web/README.md

 There may be warnings on deploy, but if there is a failure in production after deployment then you should perform a rollback.
 In the same directory as the `delpoy.sh` script is `rollback.sh`, which will revert production to its previous deploy.

 Note that there are additional complications if you wish to deploy a code change which requires a database migration.
-For now defer to @austintrose for that.
+For now defer to @kdmccormick for that.

 ## Fixture Data